wjallen/IntroToLinuxHPC/docs/intro_to_hpc/intro_to_hpc.rst

 Basic High Performance Computing (HPC) System Architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As you prepare to use TACC systems for this institute, it is important to understand the basic architecture.
+As you prepare to use TACC systems for this workshop, it is important to understand the basic architecture.
 Think of an HPC resource as a very large and complicated lab instrument.
 Users need to learn how to:

 * Interface with it / push the right buttons (Linux)
 * Load samples (data)